Nationalism

 Origins of Nationalism

-It might seem like we’ve always had nation-states, and people who believe that their own nation-state is the best.
-But the concepts of nations and nationalism have only been around for about 200 years.
-Although not very old, nations and nationalism have had dramatic effects on how we view the world and each other.
+The ideas of nations and nationalism have only been around for about 200 years.
+Still, they have had dramatic impacts on how we view the world and each other.

 View Lesson